HLTH SC 3102 - Innovation and Entrepreneurship in Health

 Specific Course RequirementsN/A

-Small Group Discovery ExperienceStudents will work in small groups, facilitated by academic staff, in workshop sessions during the second half of the semester to identify innovative and entrepreneurial solutions to health problems, and will develop an innovation plan which they will present orally and as a written report.
+Small Group Discovery ExperienceStudents will work in small groups, facilitated by academic staff, in workshop sessions during the second half of the semester to identify innovative and entrepreneurial solutions to health problems, with progressive submission of evaluation and engagement components, and will develop an innovation plan which they will present orally at the end of semester.
 This task will be assessed as a group.

 - Assessment must encourage and reinforce learning.